We are delighted to open on Sundays again from 29 May with a Special Sunday Lunch Menu.

-The gallery is open!
+The gallery is open.
 You are welcome to come and see our exhibitions.
-Numbers will be limited.
 No need for an appointment.
 Please note that between exhibitions the galleries are closed for rehanging.
 The Café will be open as usual.

-Please continue to wear a mask when walking about inside the building.
-Our young staff are not all double vaccinated yet and need to be protected.
+Please feel free to wear a facemark when walking about inside the building, if you prefer.
 Hand-washing facilities are available in our yard.
-We will continue to do everything to keep you safe.
+We will continue to do all we can to keep you safe.

 GALLERY open Wednesday to Saturday 10am – 4.30pm.
 Closed Sunday – Tuesday.